Talha-webdev/PhishGuard/README.md

 **Muhammad Talha**

-PhishGuard was developed as an academic machine learning project focused on detecting phishing emails using deep learning.
+PhishGuard was developed as a Final Year   academic machine learning project focused on detecting phishing emails using deep learning.